Harvard Business School

 Harvard’s MBA curriculum takes place across four semesters of 15 to 18 weeks each, referred to as Fall and Winter Terms.
 All students spend the first two semesters of the MBA program taking 11 courses, known as the Required Curriculum or “RC” for short.
 Following a three-day orientation period, Fall Term of RC classes begins in early September, featuring five semester-long courses that focus on issues businesses face internally.
 Fall Term ends in mid-December.
 Spring Term, which lasts from the end of January through late May, is comprised of five semester-long courses that examine how an organization interacts with external groups in a variety of social and economic contexts.
 Since 2011, an additional part of the RC has been a yearlong course called Field Immersion Experiences for Leadership Development (FIELD).
 FIELD is made up of three modules on leadership development and globalization.

-In the second year, known as the Elective Curriculum (EC), students may take up to five full-term courses per semester; in the 2020-2021 academic year, EC students could choose from over 120 full-time electives across 10 subject areas in addition to over 25 field learning opportunities.
+In the second year, known as the Elective Curriculum (EC), students may take up to five full-term courses per semester.
+EC students choose from over 100 full-time electives across 10 subject areas in addition to over 25 field learning opportunities.
 Unlike most MBA programs, HBS does not offer any formal majors or concentrations, instead allowing students to shape their second-year curriculum however they see fit.
 Though HBS students may not study abroad, EC students can cross-register for up to two courses at Harvard University graduate schools or at several other institutions in the Boston area.
 In addition, HBS’s required Immersion Experience Program allows students to gain global exposure through short-term experiential learning opportunities in countries such as China, Peru and South Africa.

 Other MBA Degree Options